OpenWaterFoundation/owf-learn-arcgis-story-maps/mkdocs-project/docs/story-map-templates.md

 # Story Map Templates #
 A Story Map is created via one of several app [templates](https://storymaps.arcgis.com/en/app-list/).
-The three templates that appear to be most useful for the kind of work that OWF does are the Story Map Series
+The four templates that appear to be most useful for the kind of work that OWF does are the Story Map Series
-templates: tabbed layout, side accordion layout and bulleted layout.
+templates: tabbed layout, side accordion layout and bulleted layout, as well as the Story Map Cascade template.
 These are described below.

 ## Story Map Series - Tabbed Layout ##
 The tabbed layout presents a series of maps via a set of tabs.
 An optional description panel for presenting